yalifengillinois/first_test_repo/README.md

 * ssssss
 * I forgot

-It is raining.
-The bird stayed at home and watch a TV show called Tweety .
+It is rainning.
+The bird stayed at home and watch a TV show called Tweety Bird.